felwal/felwal.github.io/content/projects/gamedev.md

 ## 4D Labyrinth

 Another experiment is this higher-dimensional variant of the classic board game.
 Playing requires hard thinking, and I've found it helps explain higher dimensions and gain intuition.
+I also prototyped a 6D variant, but it turned out far too complex for satisfying gameplay.

 I'm currently evaluating if I want to turn it into a board game or videogame – with better path visualisation and actions for rotating in 4D; wouldn't that be cool?

-I also prototyped a 6D variant, but it turned out far too complex for satisfying gameplay.

-{{< figrow caption="**Left**: 4D. **Right**: 6D" >}}
+{{< figrow caption="4D; 6D" >}}
     {{< figure src="/images/labyrinth-play.jpg" >}}
     {{< figure src="/images/labyrinth-6d.jpg" >}}
 {{< /figrow >}}